-It was an event, organized by MOB, which aimed to unite the virtual world and the public through the game.
+It was an event that happened on September 29th and which was organized by MOB.
+It aimed to unite the virtual world and the public through the game.
 Workshops, talks, video games and interactive installations were held.

 The program had several different proposals, in which the works of two mobbers, who find in art a healthy distraction, stood out.